Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 the leading strategies of behavior in a conflict situation for older people are the strategies of “avoidance” and “compromise”;

-constructive psychological defenses (“rationalization”, “compensation”, “hypercompensation”) are present only in 38%;
+constructive psychological defenses (“rationalization”, “compensation”, “overcompensation”) are present in only 38%;

-Elderly people, who prefer not only to plan, but also to achieve their goals, choose the “compromise” strategy as the main strategy for responding to a conflict;
+Elderly people, who prefer not only to plan, but also to achieve their goals, choose the “compromise” strategy as the main response strategy in a conflict;

-older people, equally prone to planning and achieving goals more often, choose the “adaptation” strategy (47.87%)
+older people, who are equally inclined to plan and achieve their goals, more often choose the “adaptation” strategy (47.87%)

-To conduct a more complete and detailed analysis of the situation and to identify the links between the strategy of behavior in conflict and the leading psychological defense, additional diagnostic data and observations are required.
-However, already from the data obtained, it can be concluded that the majority of older people have insufficiently developed compensatory mechanisms, and therefore are prone to depression, unmotivated aggression, illness, and low social activity.
-For a normal aging process, first of all, an adequate and complete type of compensation should dominate, that is, this mechanism should function in such a way that the elderly person does not go into imaginary compensation (usually into his illness).
+To conduct a more complete and detailed analysis of the situation and identify connections between the strategy of behavior in conflict and the leading psychological defense, additional diagnostic data and observations are required.
+However, from the data obtained we can conclude that the majority of older people have underdeveloped compensatory mechanisms, and therefore are prone to depression, unmotivated aggression, illness and low social activity.
+For the normal aging process, an adequate and complete type of compensation must dominate, that is, this mechanism must function so that the elderly person does not retreat into imaginary compensation (usually into his illness).

-From this point of view, the importance of learning new activities, the development of creativity, the emergence of a new hobby and any form of creativity becomes clear, so with their help, full compensation develops.
+From this point of view, the importance of learning new types of activities, developing creativity, developing a new hobby and any form of creativity becomes clear, so with their help full compensation develops.

 CONCLUSION